gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager MUST add the relinquished Sender ID of the leaving node to the most recent set of stale Sender IDs, in the collection associated to the group (see {{sssec-stale-sender-ids}}).

-* The Group Manager cancels the association between, on one hand, the public key of the leaving node and, on the other hand, the Gid associated to the OSCORE group together with the freed Sender ID value.
-The Group Manager deletes the public key of the leaving node, if that public key has no remaining association with any pair (Gid, Sender ID).
+* The Group Manager cancels the association between, on one hand, the authentication credential of the leaving node and, on the other hand, the Gid associated to the OSCORE group together with the freed Sender ID value.
+The Group Manager deletes the authentication credential of the leaving node, if that authentication credential has no remaining association with any pair (Gid, Sender ID).

 Then, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
 As a consequence, the leaving node is not able to acquire the new security parameters and group keying material distributed after its leaving.